 Failure to Perform a C-Section

-Delivery assistance tools such a vacuum extractors and obstetrical forceps are instruments that doctors will sometimes use to grip a baby’s head and help maneuver it through the birth canal.
+Delivery assistance tools such as vacuum extractors and obstetrical forceps are instruments that doctors will sometimes use to grip a baby’s head and help maneuver it through the birth canal.
 These tools are only utilized in difficult vaginal deliveries in which the baby is stuck or not progressing through the birth canal normally.
 These instruments require a high degree of technical skill and technique.
 If the doctor does not use them carefully and correctly, these tools can easily cause serious injuries to the baby.

 Failure to Diagnose and Manage Complications

-When doctors fail to diagnose obstetric complications or mishandle them it can result in birth injuries.
+When doctors fail to diagnose obstetric complications or mishandle them, it can result in birth injuries.
 Complications that can result in birth injuries if not properly diagnosed and managed include prolapsed umbilical cord, fetal macrosomia, and preeclampsia.

 Common Birth Injuries in Georgia

-- Erb’s Palsy: – Paralysis of the arm resulting from trauma the brachial plexus nerve junction at the base of the neck which allows the brain to control movement of the arms and hands.
+- Erb’s Palsy: – Paralysis of the arm resulting from trauma the brachial plexus nerve junction at the base of the neck which allows the brain to control the movement of the arms and hands.

 - Cerebral Palsy: Cerebral palsy is a physical disability in which the brain is not able to control the normal movement of muscles in the body.
-Cerebral palsy is one of the most serious types of birth injuries and it is caused by damage to the baby’s brain from oxygen deprivation during labor and delivery.
+Cerebral palsy is one of the most serious types of birth injuries, and it is caused by damage to the baby’s brain from oxygen deprivation during labor and delivery.

 - Caput Succedaneum – Swelling of the soft tissue of the baby’s scalp caused by pressure on the head as it passes through the birth canal.
 This can occur when a physician improperly uses a vacuum extraction tool.

-- Cephalohematoma – bleeding just outside the baby’s skull which often appears as a raised bump several hours after birth.
+- Cephalohematoma – bleeding just outside the baby’s skull, which often appears as a raised bump several hours after birth.
 This can occur when physicians improperly use birth assisting tools.

 Statute of Limitations for Georgia Birth Injury Claims (Minor Plaintiffs)

-In Georgia, the 2-year statute of limitations on a birth injury lawsuit filed on behalf of the injured child does not begin to run until the child turns 5.
+In Georgia, the two-year statute of limitations on a birth injury lawsuit filed on behalf of the injured child does not begin to run until the child turns 5.
 Therefore, the child’s birth injury claims must be filed before the child’s 7th birthday.

 Georgia Statute of Limitations for Malpractice Lawsuits (Parent Claims)